 In August, 2018, Fr.
 James Linton was called to serve as rector of St. John’s Anglican Church in Salt Lake City, UT.
 In December, 2018, Pastor Brian was called to St. James Anglican Church in Newport Beach, CA. At the end of 2018 a search committee was formed to find the next full time rector of Christ’s Church.

-In December Pastor Ken Greenlee began to serve as the interim rector of Christ’s Church.
+In December of 2018 Pastor Ken Greenlee began to serve as the interim rector of Christ’s Church.
 During this interim period Christ’s Church will strive to continue to be faithful to Jesus’ Great Commandment (Matthew 22:36-40) and Great Commission (Matthew 26:16-20).